natestemen/natestemen/README.md

 I like thinking about quantum things, education, privacy, and what to do with my life.
 Still working on all of those, but it's a process... right?

-Oh, I'm also PhD student at the University of Waterloo in the applied math department and I work part time as a software developer for [Overleaf](https://overleaf.com).
+Oh, I'm also PhD student at the University of Waterloo in the applied math department and I work part time as a content development specialist for [Overleaf](https://overleaf.com).

 my pronouns are he/they